tapaspradhan/Authentication-with-Express/readme.md

 - A user register through POST method
 - I use POST,GET, USE method from express
 - When a user is signup using mail id that time check the valid mail id if is valid then go to  next step other wise show the result false and give a custom message.
+- User data save time encript the user password and then save in database.
 - Database connection with MONGODB using mongoose
 - Mongoose use also schema modeling which is store in mongodb database.
 - In signin case chck the email id and passwod, id data is available in databse then sigin.
 - Signin time generate a JWT token and set that token in browser cookie.
+- If user is logout that time remove the cookie and show a message user is logut successfully.
+-